Join the Conference

 8.00AM – 7.30PM Tuesday, 29th November 2016 – OAK Room, Cinnamon Grand

 INSIGHTFUL AND THOUGHT-PROVOKING SPEECHES AND PANEL DISCUSSIONS

 In a world of increasing economic integration, no business executive, investor, and public sector official, academic or researcher can afford to be oblivious to the pulse of the economy- global, regional and local.

-Insightful presentations and panel discussions will include:
+The insightful and thought provoking presentations and panel discussions will focus on: